windse7en/windse7en.github.io/source/_posts/2015-03-21-vim-ultimate-distribution.markdown

 Use the [spf13-vim](http://vim.spf13.com) to make the default configuration of the vim, quite helpful.
 Store all my own vimrc settings in the .vimrc.local

+The color schemes for spf13:
+fruity, ir_black, molokai, peaksea